ForlinxEmbedded/ForlinxEmbedded.github.io/platform/rockchip/ok1126bx-s/OK1126B-S_OK1126BJ-S_Linux6_1_141_User_Manual.md

 In general, you can turn off the power directly, but avoid doing so during important operations like data storage or usage to prevent irreversible file damage.
 Damaged files may require firmware rewrite.
 To ensure that data is not completely written, enter the sync command to complete data synchronization before turning off the power.

-<font style="color:rgb(0, 0, 0);background-color:rgb(218, 234, 252);"> Note: For products designed based on the SoM, if there are scenarios where accidental power loss causes the system to shut down unexpectedly, measures such as adding power-loss protection can be incorporated into the design.
+**Note: For products designed based on the SoM, if there are scenarios where accidental power loss causes the system to shut down unexpectedly, measures such as adding power-loss protection can be incorporated into the design.**

 ## 3\.
 OK1126B-S\_QT Function Test